What are some credits and deductions students and those with student dependents can take advantage of?

 Educator Expenses – Deductions

 If you are an elementary or secondary school teacher, instructor, counselor, principal, or aide and you have worked at least 900 hours during a school year, you may deduct up to $250 of the cost of books, supplies, computer equipment (including software and services), and other materials used in the classroom.
 These expenses can be deducted directly against your income without itemizing deductions.
-Remaining expenses can be deducted as a miscellaneous itemized deduction on Schedule A, subject to the 2% of AGI limit.
+The remaining expenses cannot be deducted.
 Each qualified taxpayer may deduct up to $250 in expenses on a joint return.

 Employer-Provided Educational Expenses

-This benefit was rescinded under tax reform and is not currently available.
+This benefit was suspended through 2025 under the Tax Cuts and Jobs Act (TCJA) and is not currently available.

 Lifetime Learning Credit

-If you paid expenses related to college, graduate or vocational school you may be able to claim the Lifetime Learning Credit.
-This is a non-refundable credit of up to $2,000 of qualified tuition, fees, and expenses you paid for yourself, spouse, or a dependent.
-You do not have to be in a degree program, a full-time student, or in the first four years of post-secondary education; your modified AGI cannot be more than $68,000 for singles or $136,000 for married couples filing a joint return.
+If you paid expenses related to college, graduate, or vocational school you may be able to claim the Lifetime Learning Credit.
+This is a non-refundable credit of up to $2,000 (per return) of qualified tuition, fees, and expenses you paid for yourself, spouse, or a dependent.
+You do not have to be in a degree program, a full-time student, or in the first four years of post-secondary education.
+In addition, your modified AGI cannot be more than $69,000 if single or $138,000 for married couples filing a joint return.

 Qualified Tuition Program

 A Qualified Tuition Program (QTP), also referred to as a 529 plan, allows you to prepay a student's college tuition or contribute to a higher education savings account.
-Contributions are not tax-deductible, but distributions will be tax-free if the distributions are used to pay for qualified higher education expenses.
+Contributions are not tax-deductible on the federal return, but distributions will be tax-free if the distributions are used to pay for qualified higher education expenses.
+Some states allow a tax deduction for contributions on their state returns.

 Student Loan Interest

 You may be able to claim a deduction of up to $2,500 for interest paid on a qualified student loan.
 Only the amount of interest actually paid during the year may be deducted.
 You cannot claim the deduction in any tax year in which another taxpayer claims you as a dependent.
-You do not need to itemize to claim this interest.
-This amount is subject to a phase-out, on Modified Adjusted Gross Incomes (MAGI) above $85,000 and $170,000 for married couples filing joint returns.
+You do not need to itemize to claim this deduction.
+This amount is subject to a phase-out, on Modified Adjusted Gross Incomes (MAGI) above $85,000 for single tax payers and $170,000 for married couples filing joint returns.

 Tuition and Fee Deductions